A Review on Deep Learning in UAV Remote Sensing: Deep Learning in UAV Imagery

 Several environmental practices could potentially benefit from deep networks like CNNs and RNNs.
 For example, monitoring and counting wild-life \citep{Barbedo2020,Hou2020,Sundaram2020}, detecting and classifying vegetation from grasslands and heavily-forested areas \citep{Horning2020,Hamdi2019}, recognizing fire and smoke signals \citep{Larsen2020,Zhang2019b}, analyzing land use, land cover, and terrain changes, which are often implemented into environmental planning and decision-making models \citep{Kussul2017, Zhang2020}, predicting and measuring environmental hazards \citep{VanDao2020,Bui2020}, among others.
 What follows is a brief description of recent material published in the remote sensing scientific journals that aimed to solve some of these problems by integrating data from UAV embedded sensors with DL-based methods.

 One of the most common approaches related to environmental remote sensing applications regards land use, land cover, and other types of terrain analysis.
 A recent study \citep{Giang2020} applied semantic segmentation networks to map land use over a mining extraction area.
 Another one, \citep{Al-Najjar2019}, combined information from a Digital Surface Model (DSM) with UAV-based RGB images and applied a type of feature fusion as input for a CNN model.
 To map coastal regions, an approach \citep{Buscombe2018}, with RGB data registered at multiple scales, used a CNN in combination with a graphical method named conditional random field (CRF).
-Another research \citep{Park2020}, with hyperspectral images in a combination between 2D and 3D convolutional layers, was developed to determine the discrepancy of land cover in the assigned land category of cadastral map parcels.
+Another research \citep{Park2020}, with hyperspectral images in combination between 2D and 3D convolutional layers, was developed to determine the discrepancy of land cover in the assigned land category of cadastral map parcels.

 With a semantic segmentation approach, road extraction by a CNN was demonstrated in another investigation \citep{Li2019b}.
 Another study \citep{Gevaert2020} investigated the performance of a FCN to monitor household upgrading in unplanned settlements.
-Terrain analysis is a diversified topic in any type of cartographic scale, but for UAV-based images, in which most data-acquisitions are composed by a high-level of detail, DL-based methods are resulting in important discoveries, demonstrating the feasibility of these methods to perform this task.
-Still, although these studies are proving this feasibility, especially in comparison with other methods, novel research should focus on evaluating the performance of deep networks regarding their domain-adaptation, as well as its generalization capability, like using data in different spatial-resolution, multitemporal imagery, etc.
+Terrain analysis is a diversified topic in any type of cartographic scale, but for UAV-based images, in which most data acquisitions are composed by a high-level of detail, DL-based methods are resulting in important discoveries, demonstrating the feasibility of these methods to perform this task.
+Still, although these studies are proving this feasibility, especially in comparison with other methods, novel research should focus on evaluating the performance of deep networks regarding their domain adaptation, as well as its generalization ability, like using data in different spatial resolutions, multitemporal imagery, etc.

 The detection, evaluation, and prediction of flooded areas represents another type of investigation with datasets provided by UAV-embedded sensors.
 A study \citep{Gebrehiwot2019} demonstrated the importance of CNNs for the segmentation of flooded regions, where the network was able to separate water from other targets like buildings, vegetation, and roads.
 One potential application that could be conducted with UAV-based data, but still needs to be further explored, is mapping and predicting regions of possible flooding with a multitemporal analysis, for example.
 This, as well as many other possibilities related to flooding, water-bodies, and river courses \citep{Carbonneau2020}, could be investigated with DL-based approaches.